haifengl/smile

 Shell

-Smile comes with interactive shells for Java, Scala and Kotlin.
-Download pre-packaged Smile from the releases page.
-After unziping the package and cd into the home directory of Smile in a terminal, type
+SMILE comes with interactive shells for Java, Scala and Kotlin.
+Download pre-packaged SMILE from the releases page.
+After unziping the package and cd into the home directory of SMILE in a terminal, type

 ./bin/jshell.sh

-to enter Smile shell in Java, which pre-imports all major Smile packages.
+to enter SMILE shell in Java, which pre-imports all major SMILE packages.
 You can run any valid Java expressions in the shell.
 In the simplest case, you can use it as a calculator.

 To enter the shell in Scala, type